 I discovered this while trying to find my Airbnb.
 Make sure to confirm your location before arriving!
 Despite having the address on Google Maps, the location was wayy off.
 I asked a cafe staff several times before confirming that the cafe had nothing to do with my residence.

 The streets were confusing as hell.
-On map, the layout seems straightforward enough.
+On a map, the layout seems straightforward enough.
 It’s a tiny island with small streets here and there, resembling any other European city.
 The story is completely different when you are physically there.
 There were no less than a few thousand intersections and crisscrossing alleyways.
 Many streets were impossible to locate due to the weird numbering system (instead of having different street names, the houses are numbered in accordance to the districts).
 Since I had no phone, I had to walk around and hope for the best.
 But thank god for those welcoming Italians (Some of the most helpful people I’ve met)!!
 I was offered help by a local, who was kind enough to walk some hour or two to help me find my bed.

 Venice was extremely small and pricey.
 As such, a day in the city was enough.
 But to experience the romantic strolls at night, we decided to leave during the following afternoon.